Sagarv812/ERC_Training_Week_1/README.md

 # 🧭 Digital Electronics Learning Roadmap

 Welcome!
 This repository is a curated roadmap to help you learn **Digital Electronics** from the ground up.
-It includes theory, simulations, and hands-on projects.
 Ideal for students, hobbyists, or anyone entering hardware design.

----

-## 🚀 Who Is This For?

-- Students in Electrical, Electronics, or Computer Engineering
-- Self-learners building foundations in hardware
-- Developers transitioning from software to embedded/hardware systems
-- Competitive exam prep (GATE, ESE)

 ---